Tanya's Support Group

 has sent, you can simply click reply on your e-mail programme.
 If you reply via

-the group website, you can click on the message in the group archives, then
+the group website, you can click on the message on the Messages page, then

 click reply which is top left above the message.

-If you're changing the subject, or replying to a
+If you are changing the subject, or replying to a

 Digest (which have the subject line of Digest No. xxx), please change the